 On October 18, 2021, the Company closed the October 2021 Offering with a single healthcare-focused institutional investor of 150,000 shares of convertible preferred stock and warrants to purchase up to an aggregate of 7,500,000 shares of common stock.
 The shares of preferred stock had a stated value of \$100 per share and were converted into an aggregate of 7,500,000 shares of common stock at a conversion price of \$2.00 per share after the Company received stockholder approval for an increase to its number of authorized shares of common stock, which approval occurred at the Company's special meeting of stockholders held in December 2021.
-The warrants have an exercise price of \$2.05 per share, will become exercisable six months following the date of issuance, and will expire five years following the initial exercise date.
-The warrants are classified as permanent equity at June 30, 2022.
+As of December 8, 2021, following receipt of approval from the stockholders, all 150,000 shares of convertible preferred stock were converted into an aggregate of 7,500,000 shares of common stock.
+The October 2021 Offering raised aggregate net proceeds of \$13.9 million, and gross proceeds of \$15.0 million.
+The warrants issued in the October 2021 Offering initially had an exercise price of \$2.05 per share, were exercisable six months following the date of issuance, and will expire five years following the initial exercise date.
+The warrants are classified as permanent equity at September 30, 2022.
 In connection with the issuance of convertible preferred stock, the Company recognized a beneficial conversion feature of \$7,166,752 as a deemed dividend to the preferred stockholders in the fourth quarter of 2021.
+In connection with the Company's October 2022 Offering, the exercise price of the institutional investor's 7,500,000 warrants was repriced to \$0.377 per share (see Note 11).

 On March 9, 2021, the Company entered into an Exercise Agreement with the Holder from our 2020 PIPE financing.
 Pursuant to the Exercise Agreement, in order to induce the Holder to exercise all of the remaining 4,842,615 Existing Warrants for cash, pursuant to the terms of and subject to beneficial ownership limitations contained in the Existing Warrants, the Company agreed to issue to the Holder, New Warrants to purchase 0.65 shares of common stock for each share of common stock issued upon such exercise of the remaining Existing Warrants pursuant to the Exercise Agreement for an aggregate of 3,147,700 New Warrants.
-The terms of the New Warrants are substantially similar to those of the Existing Warrants, except that the New Warrants have an exercise price of \$3.56.
-The New Warrants are immediately exercisable and will expire five years from the date of the Exercise Agreement.
+The terms of the New Warrants are substantially similar to those of the Existing Warrants, except that the New Warrants had an exercise price of \$3.56.
+The New Warrants were immediately exercisable and will expire five years from the date of the Exercise Agreement.
 The Holder paid an aggregate of \$255,751 to the Company for the purchase of the New Warrants.
 The Company received aggregate gross proceeds before expenses of approximately \$9.65 million from the exercise of the remaining Existing Warrants held by the Holder and the payment of the purchase price for the New Warrants.
 The Company recognized approximately \$7.8 million of non-cash warrant inducement expense during year ended December 31, 2021 related to this transaction representing the fair value of the New Warrants issued to induce the exercise.
 The fair values were calculated using the Black-Scholes option pricing model.
+In connection with the Company's October 2022 Offering, the exercise price of the institutional investor's 3,147,700 warrants was repriced to \$0.377 per share (see Note 11).